To report an act of hazing, please contact the Dean of Students Office at 512.245.2124.

 - Intentionally, knowingly or recklessly permits hazing to occur

-- Has firsthand knowledge of the planning of a specific hazing incident involving a student in an educational institution, or has firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report said knowledge in writing to the Dean of Students Office, Student Involvement or other appropriate entity or official of the institution
+- Has firsthand knowledge of the planning of a specific hazing incident involving a student in an educational institution, or has firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report said knowledge to the Dean of Students Office, University Police Department (UPD), a UPD Officer, Student Involvement or other appropriate entity or official of the institution

 B. University Disciplinary Rules